Armenia–European Union relations: 2020

 In June 2020, the Chair of the European Parliament stated that "we believe that the successful implementation of the comprehensive reforms by Armenia, in areas such as the rule of law, justice and fight against corruption, will create new incentives for an ambitious path towards European integration and the next steps to be taken by Armenia and the EU in the next decade".
 Meanwhile, the Ministry of Foreign Affairs of Armenia confirmed that the development of the partnership with the European Union is one of the most important directions of foreign policy of Armenia.

 2021

-The European Union and Armenia ratified the Armenia-EU Comprehensive and Enhanced Partnership Agreement; which took effect on 1 March 2021.
+The European Union and Armenia completed ratification of the Armenia-EU Comprehensive and Enhanced Partnership Agreement, which took effect on 1 March 2021.
 The agreement advances the bilateral relations between the EU and Armenia to a new, partnership level and regulates cooperation in political and economic sectors, while enhancing trade relations.
 The agreement is also designed to bring Armenian laws and regulations gradually closer to the EU acquis.
 The Standing Committee on European Integration is responsible for ensuring the terms and agreements of CEPA are implemented.